-Yemen conflict: Al-Qaeda joins coalition battle for Taiz
+Yemen conflict: Al-Qaeda seen at coalition battle for Taiz

 - 22 February 2016

 The BBC has found evidence in Yemen that troops from a Saudi-led coalition force and al-Qaeda militants are both fighting Houthi rebels in a key battle.